CX-Box/cxbox-doc/docs/widget/type/form/form.md

         {{ external_links.github_raw_doc }}/widgets/form/colortitle/MyExample3026const.widget.json
         --8<--
         ```

 ## <a id="Showcondition">Show condition</a>
-* `no show condition - recommended`: widget always visible
+The `showCondition` is used to define the availability or visibility of the widget dynamically.
+The `showCondition` in configuration represents the condition under which the widge will be made visible to the user.
+It controls whether the form appears on the user interface based on the value of a specific field in another or currentbusiness component.

   [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3000){:target="_blank"} ·
   [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/widgets/form/base){:target="_blank"}

+* `no show condition - recommended`: widget always visible

+  [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3005/view/myexample3005showcondform){:target="_blank"} ·
+  [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/widgets/form/showcondition/bycurrententity){:target="_blank"}

 * `show condition by current entity`: condition can include boolean expression depending on current entity fields.
 Field updates will trigger condition recalculation only on save or if field is force active

-  [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3005/view/myexample3005showcondform){:target="_blank"} ·
+  [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3005/view/myexample3007showcondform){:target="_blank"} ·
-  [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/widgets/form/showcondition/bycurrententity){:target="_blank"}
+  [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/widgets/form/showcondition/byparententity){:target="_blank"}

 * `show condition by parent entity`: condition can include boolean expression depending on parent entity.
 Parent field updates will trigger condition recalculation only on save or if field is force active shown on same view

-  [:material-play-circle: Live Sample]({{ external_links.code_samples }}/ui/#/screen/myexample3005/view/myexample3007showcondform){:target="_blank"} ·
-  [:fontawesome-brands-github: GitHub]({{ external_links.github_ui }}/{{ external_links.github_branch }}/src/main/java/org/demo/documentation/widgets/form/showcondition/byparententity){:target="_blank"}

 !!! tips
     It is recommended not to use `Show condition` when possible, because wide usage of this feature makes application hard to support.